-The location on z/OS UNIX to which the file containing the generated Web service description will be written.
-It is good practice to use matching names for the Web service binding file and its corresponding Web service description.
+The location on z/OS UNIX to which the file containing the generated web service description is written.
+It is good practice to use matching names for the web service binding file and its corresponding web service description.

-Tip: Conventionally, files containing Web service descriptions have the extension .wsdl.
+Conventionally, files containing web service descriptions have the extension .wsdl.

-The Web services description provides the information that a client needs to access the Web service.
+The web services description provides the information that a client must use to access the web service.
 It contains an XML schema definition of the request and response, and location information for the service.

 4. Run the job.
-A Web service description and Web service binding file will be created in the locations specified.
+A web service description and web service binding file are created in the locations specified.